Charles Canivet

 Charles-Alfred Canivet (10 February 1839, in Valognes – 1911 ibid) was a 19th-century French poet, journalist, novelist, and storyteller.

 A secretary by Amédée Thierry, he wrote a daily column for the Soleil under the pseudonym "Jean de Nivelle".
 After trying the theater, he left numerous literary works in the form of stories, novels and poems.

+Biography

+Secretary to Amédée Thierry, he wrote a daily column for Le Soleil (French newspaper) under the pseudonym “Jean de Nivelle”.
+After trying his hand at theater, he left numerous literary works in the form of stories, novels and Poetry.

+He died on November 29, 1911 at his home 13, rue de Savoie, and is buried in the Montmartre Cemetery with his wife Marie-Amélie Maurouard.